Babe Ruth

 The baseball landscape changed when Ruth was sold to the Yankees on December 26, 1919

 Perhaps Ruth’s most mythical feat was his “Called Shot” in Game 3 of the 1932 World Series at Chicago’s Wrigley field.
 Did he point to centerfield and declare where he would put the next pitched ball?
-Hitting in front of Ruth that day was Joe Sewell who describes in perfect detail exactly what happened. “ ‘Yes’
+Hitting in front of Ruth that day was Joe Sewell.
+He describes the feat in

-The vivid details of this letter continue on the second page as Sewell details Ruth’s uncomfortable trip circling the bases after the homerun. “…on his way home the fans threw cabbage, lemons, eggs, hats, and everything they had on the field until the umpires called the game and the ground kee
+Joe Sewell’s vivid recall of Babe Ruth’s called shot continues on the second page of the letter.
+Sewell details Ruth’s uncomfortable trip circling the bases after the home run.
+He writes, “…on his way home the fans threw cabbage, lemons, eggs, hats, and everything they had on the f

-Fellow Yankee Frank Crosetti says Ruth did not call his shot
+Yankee starting shortstop Frank Crosetti says Ruth did not call his shot

-Fellow Yankee Frank Crosetti says Ruth did not call his shot
+Yankee starting shortstop Frank Crosetti says Ruth did not call his shot

-Not so fast.
+Not so fast, says Ruth’s teammate Frank Crosetti.
+According to Crow, the Bambino was indicating something else as he raised his hand.
 “Joe Sewell is wrong.
 When (Charlie) Root got 2 strikes on him the Babe pointed one finger at the Cub bench, meaning he had one more strike left.
-He did not point to center field,” says fellow Yankee Frank Crosetti, the starting shortstop and number eight hitter in the lin
+He did n

 Ben Chapman started in right field for the Yankees; here's what he thinks